lilafallet/LIBFT_42/README.md

 vct_new			|Initializes a new vector of the size passed as parameter.
-If the size is 0, the size will be reset to the value set by DEFAULT_VECTOR_SIZE vct_nlen		|Returns the size of the vector's string on a maximum n bytes vct_pop			|Deteles the first character of a vector vct_popcut		|Deles the first nth 'start' character and the last nth 'end' character vct_popfrom		|Deltetes the first nth characteres of a vector vct_print		|Displays a vector on 'len' byte vct_print_fd		|Displays a vector on 'len' byte on a given file descriptor. vct_printendl		|Displays a vector one 'len' byte and add a '\n'
+If the size is 0, the size will be reset to the value set by DEFAULT_VECTOR_SIZE vct_nlen		|Returns the size of the vector's string on a maximum n bytes vct_pop			|Deteles the first character of a vector vct_popcut		|Deletes the first nth 'start' character and the last nth 'end' character vct_popfrom		|Deletes the first nth characteres of a vector vct_print		|Displays a vector on 'len' byte vct_print_fd		|Displays a vector on 'len' byte on a given file descriptor. vct_printendl		|Displays a vector one 'len' byte and add a '\n'